Snaacky/thewiki/docs/guides/sourcing.md

 ### Torrents

-If you're in a rush to get something, try searching on nyaa with the recommended release from -
+If you're in a rush to get something, try searching on Nyaa with the recommended release from -

 - [SeaDex Index](http://releases.moe)